Guitar Maker Gibson Files For Chapter 11 Bankruptcy Protection

-CBS News — The maker of Gibson and Les Paul guitars has filed for bankruptcy protection, with the iconic brand known for crafting instruments used by the likes of Elvis Presley, B.B.
+(CBS News) — The maker of Gibson and Les Paul guitars has filed for bankruptcy protection, with the iconic brand known for crafting instruments used by the likes of Elvis Presley, B.B.
 King and Keith Richards seeking to turn its business around in the face of declining sales.

 Long associated with rock and roll, the more than century-old company’s products have been embraced by guitar legends including Chuck Berry, whose beloved cherry-red Gibson guitar was affixed to the inside of his coffin lid after his death last year.